hschottm/tags/README.md

 * Module News archive: Shows all news articles that are tagged with a selected tag.
 The heading of the news archive will be shown with the selected tag and the number of selections.
 * Module Newslist: Shows all news articles that are tagged with a selected tag.
 The heading of the news archive will be shown with the selected tag and the number of selections.
 * Module Global article list: Show a list of articles that are tagged with a selected tag.
 The heading of the article list will be shown with the selected tag and the number of selections.
-* Module Event list: Shows all events of a selected calenders that are tagged with a selected tag.
+* Module Event list: Shows all events of selected calenders that are tagged with a selected tag.
 The heading of the event list will be shown with the selected tag and the number of selections.
+* Module Calendar: Shows all events that are tagged with a selected tag.
+Output the tags of an event when you change the default calendar template.
 * Module Tag object list: Shows lists of content elements (pages, articles, content elements) with given tags.

 ### Showing the assigned tags in the frontend